cleon30/Chess-Gambling-Game-2/README.md

 # Solana Chess Gambling Game

 ### **Welcome 👋**
-To get started with this course, clone this repo and follow these commands:
+To get started with this Project, clone this repo and follow these commands:
 First of all there are 2 main parts of the project.

 The first part will be the Solana Smart Contract that you will see It inside the Smart-Contract directory